 Graduate Student Funding and Support

-II.
-Funds also are available for graduate study in plant breeding from individual faculty members.
-There are a number of sources for these funds including competitive grants from public sources, small grants from commodity groups and associations, and small grants from private breeding companies.
+Funds for both M.S. and Ph.D. graduate studies in plant breeding are available from individual faculty in Crops Science, Horticultural Science, Plant Pathology, and Forestry and Environmental Resources Departments.
+There are a number of sources for these funds including competitive grants from public sources, grants from commodity groups and associations, and grants from private breeding companies.

 These fellowships pay a 12-month stipend, tuition, fees, and health benefits.
 In addition, there may be opportunities to participate in internship or guest scholar programs with major breeding companies.

-- Half-time research assistantships are also available for M.S. and Ph.D students in the departments listed above.
+Half-time research assistantships are also available for M.S. and Ph.D. students in the departments listed above.

-IV.
 Applications for admission into plant breeding graduate training can be made through the following contacts:

 - Horticultural Science Department: Dr. Chris Gunter (email@example.com), Graduate Administrator.